-Wherever you arrive in the UK, you will need to travel to Canterbury, and this can give you extra stress.
+Wherever you arrive in the UK, you will need to travel to Canterbury.

 If you are a confident traveller, and over 18, you can take the National Express coaches or a train.

 If you are under 18, or a nervous traveller, we can organise a taxi to pick you up from the airport.
 This will take the stress out of travelling alone.